unidoc/unipdf/extractor/README.md

 TEXT EXTRACTION CODE
 ====================
-The code is currently split accross the text_*.go files to make it easier to navigate.
-Once you understand the code you may wish to recombine this in the orginal text.go
+The code is currently split accross the `text_*.go` files to make it easier to navigate.
+Once you understand the code you may wish to recombine this in the orginal `text.go`.
-\

 BASIC IDEAS
 -----------